Components

 Types of actions

 Dialogs present a distinct choice to users through their title, content, and available actions.
-Dialog actions are represented as buttons and allow users resolve what triggered the dialog by confirming, dismissing or acknowledging something.
+Dialog actions are represented as buttons and allow users to resolve what triggered the dialog by confirming, dismissing, or acknowledging something.

 There are three types of dialog actions:

-Dismissive actions dismiss a proposed action, and return the user to the originating screen or step.
-They are placed to the left of confirming actions, if the actions are placed side by side, or at the top, if they are stacked.
+Dismissive actions dismiss a proposed action and return the user to the originating screen or step.
+They are placed to the left of confirming actions, if the actions are placed side by side, or at the bottom, if they are stacked.

 Number of actions